GridlockNetwork/guardian-node/README.md

 ## Configuration

-By default, the node uses the configuration built into the image from `.env.example`.
+By default, the node uses the configuration built into the image from `example.env`.
 To customize it, use your own `.env` file.

 We recommend storing your config at `/Users/USERNAME/.gridlock-guardian-node/.env` (replace `USERNAME` accordingly).

-### Using Docker Desktop

-1. Open Docker Desktop
-2. Pull the `gridlocknetwork/guardian-node` image
-3. Go to the "Images" tab
-4. Find `gridlocknetwork/guardian-node:latest`
-5. Click "Run"
-6. Under "Volumes", click "Add volume":
-   - **Host path**: `/Users/USERNAME/.gridlock-guardian-node/.env`
-   - **Container path**: `/app/.env`
-7. Click "Run"

 ### Using Command Line

 ```
-# Run with user config (recommended)
+# Run with custom config
 docker run --rm -v /Users/USERNAME/.gridlock-guardian-node/.env:/app/.env gridlocknetwork/guardian-node:latest

-# Run with default config
-docker run --rm gridlocknetwork/guardian-node:latest
 ```

----

-## Development

-If you want to build or modify the guardian node, clone the repo and follow the instructions in the development section.

----

 ## How It Works